County Buildings, Duns: History

 Elected county councils were established in 1890 under the Local Government (Scotland) Act 1889, taking over most of the functions of the commissioners.
 Berwickshire County Council held its first meeting on 22 May 1890 at County Hall in Greenlaw, when it decided by 18 votes to 12 that all subsequent meetings should be held at Duns.
 Greenlaw was still considered the official county town after 1890, despite the county council meeting in Duns and courts being held at both towns.
 An Act of Parliament in 1903 finally revoked Greenlaw's status as county town and declared Duns to be the county town for all purposes.
 The county council therefore based itself at the County Buildings in Duns, sharing the premises with its continuing use as a sheriff court.
 The county council subsequently established additional offices in various converted houses along Newtown Street.

 During the Second World War, the area accommodated elements of the Polish I Corps and, on 3 May 1943, a plaque was installed on the front of the building to commemorate their presence.
 A modern extension was added to County Buildings in 1967.

 After the abolition of Berwickshire County Council in 1975, the building became the headquarters of the lower-tier Berwickshire District Council until that authority in turn was abolished in 1996.
 The building continued to serve a judicial function, being used for hearings of the sheriff's court and, on one day a month, for hearings of the justice of the peace court, until it closed as a court in 2015.
-The building remains in use as a secondary office of Scottish Borders Council.
+The building remained in use as a secondary office of Scottish Borders Council, until services were relocated to Duns Library from April 2026.